mongodb/docs/source/includes/api/list-tables/restore-job-request-documents.rst

      - Type
      - Description

-   * - ``batchId``
-     - ObjectId
-     - ID of the batch to which this restore job belongs.
-Only present for a restore of a sharded cluster.

-   * - ``clusterId``
-     - ObjectId
-     - ID of the cluster represented by the restore job.

    * - ``delivery``
      - object
-     - The method and details of how the restored snapshot data will be delivered.
+     - The method and details of how the restored :term:`snapshot` data will be delivered.

    * - ``delivery.expires``
      - timestamp
-     - Date after which the URL is no longer available.
-Only present if ``delivery.methodName`` is ``HTTP``.
+     - Date after which the :abbr:`URL (Uniform Resource Locator)` is no longer available.

+       Only present if ``"delivery.methodName" : "HTTP"``.

    * - ``delivery.expirationHours``
      - number
-     - The number of hours the download URL is valid once the restore job is complete.
-Only present if ``delivery.methodName`` is ``HTTP``.
+     - The number of hours the download :abbr:`URL (Uniform Resource Locator)` is valid once the restore job is complete.

+       Only needed if ``"delivery.methodName" : "HTTP"``.

    * - ``delivery.formatName``
      - string
-     - Format in which data from an SCP restore should be written to the destination.
-Only present if ``delivery.methodName`` is ``SCP``.
-Value may be one of the following:
+     - Format in which data from an :abbr:`SCP (secure copy)` restore should be written to the destination.
+Value may be one of the
+       following:

        - ``ARCHIVE``
        - ``INDIVIDUAL``

+       Only needed if ``"delivery.methodName" : "SCP"``.

    * - ``delivery.hostname``
      - string
-     - Hostname of the server to which the data should be written for an SCP restore.
-Only present if ``delivery.methodName`` is ``SCP``.
+     - Hostname of the server to which the data should be written for an :abbr:`SCP (secure copy)` restore.

+       Only needed if ``"delivery.methodName" : "SCP"``.

    * - ``delivery.maxDownloads``
      - number
-     - The number of times the download URL can be used.
+     - The number of times the download :abbr:`URL (Uniform Resource Locator)` can be used.
 This must be ``1`` or greater.

-Only present if ``delivery.methodName`` is ``HTTP``.
+       Only needed if ``"delivery.methodName" : "HTTP"``.

    * - ``delivery.methodName``
      - string